-On Co cognitive domain CO1 Identify various methods and techniques used to produce low temperatures in the Laboratory.
-Remembering CO2 Demonstrate skills of Refrigerators through hands on experience and learns about refrigeration components and their accessories Applying Understand the classification, properties of refrigerants and them effects on environment Understanding CO4 Comprehend the applications of Low Temperature Physics and refrigeration Analyzing
+On Co On Completion of the course, the students will be able to CO1 Identify various methods and techniques used to produce low temperatures in the Laboratory.
+Remembering CO2 Demonstrate skills of Refrigerators through hands on experience and learns about refrigeration components and their accessories Applying CO3 Understand the classification, properties of refrigerants and them effects on environment Understanding CO4 Comprehend the applications of Low Temperature Physics and refrigeration Analyzing

-Syllabus: TotalHours: 50instruction hours (Lab, Field Training, Unittestsetc. -40)
+Syllabus: TotalHours:50instruction hours (Lab, Field Training, Unittestsetc. -40)